-In February, 2013, the Company entered into an agreement granting Votorantim Metals Canada Inc. ("Votorantim") an option to earn a 70% interest in the Goodwin Lake nickel-zinc property.
-Votorantim can earn the 70% interest in the property by making cash payments of \$325,000 and incurring exploration expenditures of \$1,550,000 as follows:
+In February, 2013, the Company entered into an agreement granting Votorantim Metals Canada Inc. ("Votorantim") an option to earn a 70% interest in the Goodwin Lake nickel-zinc property for total cash payments of \$325,000 and exploration expenditures of \$1,550,000, all over five years.
+Votorantim made an initial cash payment of \$25,000 upon execution, and terminated the option agreement in February 2014 before any further payments or exploration expenditures were due.